walkerdan5/AppFunctionsDemo/README.md

 3. **System discovery** — The Android system scans manifests and reads per-service XML metadata from assets, making functions discoverable via `AppFunctionManager.searchAppFunctions()`.
 4. **Agent execution** — The agent app calls `AppFunctionManager.executeAppFunction()` with the function ID and parameters, and the system routes the call to the app's service.

+## Testing with the AppFunctions Agent

+For a more realistic testing environment, you can use the official [AppFunctions Testing Agent](https://github.com/android/appfunctions#2-appfunctions-testing-agent).
+This agent app is designed specifically for testing AppFunctions — it discovers functions on a target device and lets you invoke them with custom parameters, making it easier to validate function behavior without relying on a chat-based agent.

+To test with the agent:
+1. Install the AppFunctions Testing Agent on the same device
+2. Open the agent and it will automatically discover the grocery cart's AppFunctions
+3. Select a function and provide parameters to test execution

 ## Setup

 1. Open the project in Android Studio
-2. Build and install on a device running API 33+
+2. Build and install on a device running API 37+
 3. Use the Gemini chat interface in the app to interact with the grocery cart via natural language

 ## Key Files